-You’ve just signed a car financing agreement with your broker and you’re wondering about the taxes associated with your vehicle.
-The purchase and use of a vehicle are taxed in various ways.
-But the tax administration also grants you some tax deductions.
-Here’s an overview.
+You have just signed a car financing agreement with your broker and you are wondering about the taxes associated with your vehicle.
+The purchase and use of a vehicle are taxed in different ways.
+However, the tax administration also grants you some tax deductions.
+Here is an overview.

 Taxes

-• VAT: Are you buying a new vehicle?
+- VAT: Are you buying a new vehicle?
 You pay 21% VAT on the final price.
 Are you buying a used car?
-It all depends on who is selling it to you:
+It all depends on the person selling it to you:

-• A VAT-registered seller: 21% VAT on the profit margin or 21% VAT on the total price.
+- A VAT-registered person: 21% VAT on the profit margin or 21% VAT on the total price.

 Simulate your car loan online

-Note that for motorcycles, all expenses are 100% deductible.
+Note, regarding motorcycles, all expenses are 100% deductible